s-cabrera/Weather_Dashboard/README.md

 ## Description

-This uses the [OpenWeather One Call API](https://openweathermap.org/api/one-call-api) to retrieve weather data for cities.
-Read through the documentation for setup and usage instructions.
-It uses `localStorage` to store any persistent data.
+This weather dashboard uses the [OpenWeather One Call API](https://openweathermap.org/api/one-call-api) to retrieve weather data for a city the user enters in the search bar.
+It displays that city's current forecast and the forecast for the next 5 days.
+It uses `localStorage` to store the list of recent cities the user searched.

 ## Deployed Application